oVirt/ovirt-site/source/develop/release-management/features/sla/vm-affinity.html.md

 ## Summary

 The oVirt scheduler capabilities introduced in version 3.3 have opened opportunities to enhance how virtual machine workloads are scheduled to run in a cluster.
-By using the filtering and weighing mechanisms introduced in the Scheduler, it is now possible to apply Affinity and Anti-Affinity rules to virtual machines to manually dictate scenarios in which virtual machines should run together on the same, or separately on different hypervisor hosts.
+By using the filtering and weighing mechanisms introduced in the Scheduler, it is now possible to apply Affinity and Anti-Affinity rules to virtual machines to manually dictate scenarios in which virtual machines should run together on the same hypervisor host, or separately on different hypervisor hosts.

 ### Owners

 *   Name: Scott Herold (sherold)
 *   Email: <sherold@redhat.com>
-*   Name: Gilad Chaplik (gchaplik)
+*   Name: Yanir Quinn (yquinn)
-*   Email: <gchaplik@redhat.com>
+*   Email: <yquinn@redhat.com>

 ### Current status